-Example: In trying to construct a median smooth for the haystack data, we need to choose the number of "slices," introducing the idea of a smoothing parameter.
+Example: Try this with the haystack data -- we need to choose the number of "slices," introducing the idea of a smoothing parameter.

 Note: 1.
 What does the haystack smooth help us see in the data?

-2. Arc also has a "slide smooth" function illustrating how a parameter in involved in creating a smooth.
+2. Arc also has a "slice smooth" function illustrating how a parameter in involved in creating a smooth.

-The lowess (locally weighted scatterplot smooth can be found on most statistical software.
+The lowess (locally weighted scatterplot smooth can be found on most statistical software .